ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

 </div>

 ### **Feedforward Neural Networks (FNNs)**
 Used primarily for structured/tabular data.
-These networks process inputs in a single direction, from input to output.
+Information flows in a single direction, from input to output, without loops or memory.

 ### **Convolutional Neural Networks (CNNs)**
-Designed for **image processing**, CNNs extract spatial patterns using convolutional layers.
+Designed for **image processing**, CNNs are designed for image and spatial data processing, using convolutional layers to automatically extract meaningful spatial patterns such as edges and textures.

 ### **Recurrent Neural Networks (RNNs)**
-Specialized for **sequential data**, where order matters.
+Specialized for **sequential data**, where the order of inputs matters, such as time-series data, speech, or text.

 ---